tgdwyer/tgdwyer.github.io/_chapters/haskell4.md

 But the title of this section was traverse?

-Well, lets consider how would we define a list as an instance of the traversable operator.
-The traverse function is defined exactly as follows
+Well, lets consider how we would define a list as an instance of the traversable operator.
+The traverse function is defined [exactly](https://hackage.haskell.org/package/base-4.18.0.0/docs/src/Data.Traversable.html#traverse) as follows:

 ```haskell
 instance Traversable [] where